 There is so much science that shows adult play accelerates learning in every way and has a host of other positive benefits.
 Yet most adults don't believe play has a place in a productive successful life, and certainly not when it relates to work.
 That's a sure set up for feeling crappy and not having any fun learning.

 We also know that our memory is not categorized based on facts or in chronological order.
 It is tied together with emotion.
 The biggest impacts to our memory, how we interpret the world, and how we move through it come from experiences that gave us big emotions.

 You can test this in yourself.
 Next time you feel a strong emotion, ask yourself, "when was the last time in my life I had this same emotional feeling?"
+Once you find the memory ask again.
 "And when was the time before that?"